Skip to main content

 Common Causes

-• MySQL/MariaDB service has stopped or crashed
+• MySQL/MariaDB service crashed or was stopped

-• Corrupted database tables preventing queries from completing
+• Corrupted database tables

 Quick Fixes and Basic Checks